 - Metal strips

-Metal carts are extremely useful, not to mention, easy to make.
+Metal carts are extremely useful and, not to mention, easy to make.
 Use them to move heavy objects around your garage.
 One of the best reasons to build a metal cart is to move your TIG welder around using its wheels.
-You no longer will have to worry about lifting that heavy thing and you can simply take it anywhere with you.
+You no longer will have to worry about lifting that heavy thing, and you can simply take it anywhere with you.
 All you need is:

 - Angle iron brackets for the sides

 - Metal Strips for the base